Health Policy Statement Addresses Roles of Advanced Practice Providers in Team-Based Care

 Building teams that include advanced practice providers can help cardiovascular practices meet the challenges of workforce shortages, an aging patient population with growing complexities in care, and a payment system in transition, according to the ACC’s new 2015 ACC Health Policy Statement on Cardiovascular Team-Based Care and the Role of Advanced Practice Providers.

-The statement specifically focuses on the role of the advanced practice providers, including advanced practice registered nurses, physician assistants and PharmDs, who are increasingly in a position to extend a team’s capabilities because they have the “requisite education, training and experience to allow them greater autonomy.”
-The statement outlines the capabilities of these providers, highlights existing barriers and offers recommendations on how to improve cardiovascular team-based care in a way that ensures greater patient and provider satisfaction.
+The statement, which specifically focuses on the role of the advanced practice providers because they have the “requisite education, training and experience to allow them greater autonomy," outlines the capabilities of these providers in a team-based care model, highlights existing barriers and offers recommendations for improvement.

 “The team-based approach improves efficiency and quality of care for patients with cardiovascular disease.
 We hope this policy statement will encourage an open dialogue about barriers to team-based care across practice settings,” said Eileen M. Handberg, PhD, ARNP, FACC, co-chair of the writing panel.